The South32 Hermosa Fund supports nonprofit organizations based in Santa Cruz County.

 Eligibility Requirements

-• The applicant must be a 501(c)(3) in good standing, based in and doing charitable work in Santa Cruz County.
+- The applicant must be a 501(c)(3) in good standing, based in and doing charitable work in Santa Cruz County.

-• The proposed program must directly benefit people living in one of the above defined local areas.
+- The proposed program must directly benefit people living in one of the above-defined local areas.

-• Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools, or for sectarian purposes.
+- Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools, or for sectarian purposes.

-• Requests up to $10,000 will be considered.
+- Requests up to $10,000 will be considered.

-One of the guiding principles of the Community Foundation for Southern Arizona is to honor the rich diversity of our community and promotes equal opportunities for all people.
+One of the guiding principles of the Community Foundation for Southern Arizona is to honor the rich diversity of our community and promote equal opportunities for all people.
 Awards made by CFSA’s grant panels support organizations that do not discriminate in their employment practices, volunteer opportunities, or delivery of programs and services on basis of: Race, Religion, Gender or Gender Identity (including gender nonconformity and status as a transgender individual), Gender Expression, Sexual orientation, Age, Ancestry, Citizenship, Ethnicity, Familial Status, Socioeconomic Status (economic circumstances), Color, Creed, Sex (including pregnancy), Phases of Parenthood, National Origin, Marital Status, Veteran Status (past, current or prospective service in the armed forces), Genetic Information, Physical Characteristics or Appearance, Mental or Physical Disability, Any other status prohibited by applicable law.

 Priority will be given to organizations that: